Someon332/plasticbread/journal.md

 8/14

 Today I assembled everything, took the video, edited it together, and submitted everything I needed to do for highway.
 I also uploaded the laser mount I had made the previous time I was working on this.
-Images in the readme!
+Images in the readme, and video on YT!

 Assembly was easy since it's just screws but I had to fidget with the threaded mounts a bit to get everything lined up.
-Other than that it went perfectly.
+The leads from the laser to the battery were a little annoying because I didn't want to use electrical tape, but once I put the battery on the side it all worked easily.
+I tried using the 20mm mounting pole with the double slit card but that was too short so I just had to angle it on the 40mm card correctly.

+The video is just a collection of clips of me assembling and demoing the project.
+It's ~5 mins because I love yapping ;-;.

 Time: 1 hr